-The purpose of the Ardis Butler James Endowed Chair is to support Doane College faculty in advancing the liberal and fine arts through the development of original scholarship or creative work, or through the development of curricula that effectively integrate a variety of perspectives on art, culture, and the human condition.
+The purpose of the Ardis Butler James Endowed Chair is to support Doane College faculty in advancing the liberal and fine arts through original scholarship or creative work, or through the development of curricula that effectively integrate a variety of perspectives on art, culture, or the human condition.

-Most important for me in the classroom is getting my students to think cogently and to express themselves clearly and convincingly inresponse to literary art.
-My primary interests are medieval literature, postmodern anarchism theory and application, and the history of European nations in the Caribbean.
+Most important for me in the classroom is getting students to think cogently and to express themselves clearly and convincingly in response to literary art.
+My primary interests include medieval literature and drama, Shakespeare, postmodern anarchism theory and application, the contemporary American novelist Tom Robbins, and the history of European nations in the Caribbean.

 - The Senior Seminar (English 495)